Kansas City Criminal Defense Lawyer

 - Federal criminal offenses – Tax fraud, money laundering, bank robbery and extortion

-- DUI/drunk driving — First DUI, multiple DUIs and refusal to submit violations
+- Driving under the influence (DUI)/drunk driving – First DUI, multiple DUI and refusal to submit violations

 - Violent crimes – Assault and battery, sexual assault and murder